 Who Is At Fault for a Lyft or Uber Accident?

-When an Uber or Lyft is involved in an auto accident in the State of Washington, the fault is determined the same way as any other collision.
+When an Uber or Lyft is involved in an auto accident in Seattle, the fault is determined the same way as any other collision.
 The at-fault driver is the motorist whose negligence directly and proximately led to the accident and other people’s injuries.
 This negligence may be based on speeding, impaired driving, reckless driving, running a stop sign or stop light, following too closely distracted driving, or any number of issues.

 Common Causes of Uber and Lyft Accidents